gdg-x/zeppelin/faq.md

 Also this year, SwiftFest content is distributed in two tracks hosted in the main theatres and four different workshops.

+The main topics of the two tracks can be summarized as following.

 | Track 1: Swift Soul | | | | Track 2: Swift Overloaded |
 |-|-|-|-|
 |-|-|-|-|